htcf/docs/docs/software/index.md

 Once spack has built software, the bash shell needs to have the proper environment variables set to access the software.

 This is accomplished using the `spack load` command.
-Spack packages can be "loaded" similar to the way modules are loaded.

 Given a [spec](https://spack.readthedocs.io/en/latest/basic_usage.html#specs-dependencies), a spack command can be used to generate the appropriate environment variables to "load" spack-installed software.

-To set the environment variables (similar to `module load ...`):
+To set the environment variables:

 ```
 $ eval $( spack load --sh <spec> )